Pueblos Galicia What to visit

 San Benito Church

-In addition to a well-deserved walk along the Cambados promenade, the historic centre of this village tells us stories of other times through its palaces, and manor houses, among others.
+In addition to a well-deserved walk along the Cambados promenade, the town center of this village tells us stories of other times through its palaces and manor houses, among others.

 Pueblos Galicia What to visit Cambados